AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

  * __Connect with us__:

-   > Customer Satisfaction is one of the most important key factors on running a business successfully
+   > Customer Satisfaction is one of the most important key factors on running a business successfully !

-  * So, If you have any '_queries or issues_' regarding this appilcation usage
+  * " So, If you have any '_queries or issues_' regarding this appilcation usage, you can make a request to connect with us and we will respond to it ASAP "